virakkong/repo/readme.md

 + Completed Research for Biology Department
 - 3.5 grade average.

-That is what Ruby Code look like 'puts 'Hello World''
+That is what Ruby Code look like `puts 'Hello World'`